The legal status of your Civil Partnership

 What is involved?

-A civil partnership is the registration of a relationship between two members of the same sex who are living together.
+A civil partnership is the registration of a relationship between two members of the same sex or two members of the opposite sex.

-Civil partners are treated in the same way as married couples for tax purposes and many benefits.
-Most pension entitlement has been brought into line with those enjoyed by married people.
+Civil partners are treated in the same way as married couples for some tax purposes and many benefits.
+Most pension entitlement has been brought into line with that enjoyed by married people.

 Why choose Freeths?

-- We can advise you on how entering a civil partnership and any subsequent dissolution could affect your personal and financial circumstances
+- We can advise you on how any subsequent dissolution could affect your financial circumstances

 - We are ranked in the top tier by both the Legal 500 and Chambers for family law advice